Arania/gitpusshuten-website/content/guides/setting-up-a-full-ruby-on-rails-environment.md

 * NginX's vhost file

 That's it.
 From a **new** Ubuntu 10.04 installation, to a deployed Ruby on Rails application in minutes.
-I did a speed run for myself to see how fast I could get my application up and running, I did it in about 10 minutes.
-And that was mainly 9 minutes waiting on installations to finish. :) Also, the time it takes to install everything of course depends on your server specs.
+(I did it in about 10-15 minutes.)
+And that was mainly waiting on installations to finish.
+Also, the time it takes to install everything of course depends on your server specs.
+I was running a small 256meg vps.

+If you want to try this out, and don't have a "spare" test server you can do what I did and get an account for Rackspace Cloud Servers which you pay only $0.015 per "hour" for.
+So you can spin one up for an hour or so to experiment and then shut it down and barely have any costs.
+Amazon EC2 also offers Micro instances these days so you could also check them out.
+Otherwise, maybe for your next application when deploying a new server you can try this out.

+In any case, hope this helps people to deploy and maintain their Ruby on Rails application.